Sue Cade enjoys a fun night out at this charcuterie-BBQ diner

 My starter, Hush Puppies with chipotle and mayo, is a very different taste experience; polenta and sour cream with rosemary, chives and chilli, deep fried and wicked.
 Fio has the Mac and Cheese with chorizo and bacon, which she pronounces “the best macaroni cheese ever”.

 We fight for the chance to have the Herbivore burger for main, but I remind Fio of her duty as my guest to be a carnivore.
 She opts for the Devon Ruby burger with Swiss cheese and bacon, “a lovely bit of beef”.
 There’s no pud on offer, but we’d have no space for it anyway as portions are very generous.

-The location on Topsham Quay is superb.
+The location on Topsham Quay in Exeter is superb.
 There’s a cheeky false window with a photo of the view that you’d see if there wasn’t a building in the way.
 Great fun and highly recommended for a night out with a bunch of friends.